tomaskala/server-config/README.md

 5. **Log in as the newly created user.**
 6. **Configure SSH.**
     * The configuration involves changing the default SSH port from 22 to deter dumb bots.
-    * The settings are based on [Mozilla OpenSSH guidelines](https://infosec.mozilla.org/guidelines/openssh).
+    * The settings are based on the [Mozilla OpenSSH guidelines](https://infosec.mozilla.org/guidelines/openssh).
 Only non-default settings are included.
     * Copy [sshd_config](sshd_config) to `/etc/ssh/sshd_config` on the server. **Do not forget to replace `<NEW-SSH-PORT>` with the correct value!**
     ```
     $ awk '$5 >= 3071' /etc/ssh/moduli | sudo tee /etc/ssh/moduli.tmp > /dev/null && sudo mv /etc/ssh/moduli.tmp /etc/ssh/moduli  # Deactivate short Diffie-Hellman moduli.